 Srila Prabhupada's aim in presenting this edition was to explain Krishna's words straightforwardly.
 Faithful to the spiritual tradition established by Krishna Himself, Prabhupada's commentary makes it possible for his readers to understand the Gita in its original devotional context.

 For example, when Krishna says, "surrender unto Me," and "I am the source of all material and spiritual worlds," Srila Prabhupada, a lifelong practitioner of bhakti, plainly explains how God is the origin of everything—including ourselves—and we're all God's inseparable parts, meant to cooperate with Him.
-Most commentators, lacking the devotional credentials required to understand Krishna's statement, "only by devotion can I be understood", "explain" His words by claiming He didn't really mean what He said.
+Most commentators, lacking the devotional credentials required to understand Krishna's statement, "only by devotion can I be understood", attempt to "explain" His words by claiming He didn't really mean what He said.

 From his Preface to Bhagavad-gita As It Is, here's what Srila Prabhupada himself has to say about his aim in presenting Krishna's teachings in the Gita without personally motivated (impersonal) interpretation: